17 Popular Turkish Desserts that You Simply Can’t Miss

 street food - lokma in a plastic container with a toothpick to eat it.

-I have only eaten it a handful of times in the 2.5 years I have lived here because it is so sweet but the flavor is absolutely amazing!
+I simply love lokma when it is fresh.
+I have only eaten it a handful of times in the 5+ years I have lived here because it is so sweet but the flavor is absolutely amazing!
+It is a Turkish street food that is completely worth a try.

+They essentially are fried doughnut holes that are sweetened with a sugar syrup.
 There will often be options such as ground pistachios or shredded coconut to put on top though I am a fan of the “sade” plain ones.

-These are special from the other Turkish desserts also because you will often see a lokma truck on the side of the road giving out free lokma (though you can get a serving on the street for 10-20 ₺).
+These are special from the other Turkish desserts also because you will often see a lokma truck on the side of the road giving out free lokma (though you can get a serving on the street for 20 ₺).

 There are a couple of reasons.